 The ingredients used in fracking fluids vary according to geology.
 In general terms, water makes up more than 90 percent of the solution; sand or proppant constitutes approximately 9 percent; and additives make up less than 1 percent of the total volume.
 The relatively small amount of additives generally consists of friction reducers, biocides to prevent bacterial development and scale inhibitors.
 This pie chart available at FracFocus shows a general breakout of typical ingredients.

 Anadarko is currently the most active participant in FracFocus with data uploaded for more than 5,000 operated wells.
-Since 2012, 100 percent of Anadarko's U.S. onshore wells that are hydraulically fractured are reported to FracFocus.
+Since 2012, approximately 100 percent of Anadarko's U.S. onshore wells that are hydraulically fractured are reported to FracFocus.
 As part of Anadarko’s commitment to data integrity and disclosure of chemicals used in our hydraulic fracturing operations, we believe periodic reviews of the data posted to FracFocus is important.
 The reviews enable us to identify areas for improvement in efficiency and they provide opportunities to strengthen our quality-control systems.
 These improvements help prevent potential issues by improving clarity and accuracy.

-Anadarko has a strict policy against using diesel fuel in fracking fluids and has communicated this policy to its company’s contract service providers.
+Anadarko has a strict policy against using diesel fuel in fracking fluids and has communicated this policy to the company’s contract service providers.
 In addition, Anadarko does not permit its vendors to inject diesel fuels as the term is defined in EPA’s “Permitting Guidance for Oil and Gas Hydraulic Fracturing Activities Using Diesel Fuels: Underground Injection Control Program Guidance #84” dated February 2014 (EPA-816-R-14-001).

 Innovations in Hydraulic Fracturing Technology: Stim Center